hybridsjs/hybrids/docs/store/model.md

 };
 ```

 If the first item of the array is an enumerable model definition, the property represents a list of external model instances mapped by their ids.
-The second item is an optional options object with `loose` option.
+The second item is the optional options object with the `loose` option.

 The parent model's storage may provide a list of data for model instances or a list of identifiers.
 The update process and binding between models work the same as for a single external nested object.